dell/omnia/docs/CLI_GUIDE.md

 ## Enable Red Hat subscription
 Before running `omnia.yml`, it is mandatory that red hat subscription be set up on manager/ compute nodes running Red Hat.
 * To set up Red hat subscription, fill in the [rhsm_vars.yml file](Input_Parameter_Guide/Control_Plane_Parameters/Device_Parameters/rhsm_vars.md).
 Once it's filled in, run the template using AWX or Ansible. <br>
+* Ensure that `/opt/omnia/node_inventory` is populated with all required information.
+For information on how to re-run inventories manually, click [here](#updating-inventory).
 * The flow of the playbook will be determined by the value of `redhat_subscription_method` in `rhsm_vars.yml`.
     - If `redhat_subscription_method` is set to `portal`, run the command: <br> `ansible-playbook rhsm_subscription.yml -i inventory -e redhat_subscription_username="<username>" -e redhat_subscription_password="<password>"`
     - If `redhat_subscription_method` is set to `satellite`, run the command: <br> `ansible-playbook rhsm_subscription.yml -i inventory -e redhat_subscription_activation_key="<activation-key>" -e redhat_subscription_org_id ="<org-id>"`